thinkphp/prettydate/README.md

 PrettyDate
 ==========

-This plugin provides a way to format JavaScript dates in the style of Twitter'timeline:
+This plugin provides a way to format JavaScript dates in the style of Twitter's timeline:
 "just now", "about 8 minutes ago","about 11 hours ago","yesterday".
 The method is, originally, written by [John Resig](http://ejohn.org/blog/javascript-pretty-date/).